processone/rtb/README.md

   This option is used to set a transport, address and port of the server(s) being tested.
 It's highly recommended to use IP addresses in `hostname`
   part: excessive DNS lookups may create significant overhead for the benchmarking tool itself.

-The default is empty list which means the used scenario will detect the server(s) endpoint(s) by its own mechanisms, such as DNS SRV lookups.
+  The default for XMPP scenario is empty list which means server(s) endpoint(s) will be located according to RFC6120 procedure (that is DNS A/AAAA/SRV lookups).
   Leaving the default alone is also not recommended for the reason described above.

+  For MQTT scenario the option is mandatory because there are no well established mechanisms to locate MQTT servers.

 - **bind**: `[ip_address()]`